-- Hats
+Hats

 - Belts

 - Jeggings

 - Bottoms with writing or logos that are bigger than a name tag

 Coverage of abdominal area, cleavage and underwear is required at all times.
-Shorts must be loose enough to allow for ease of movement and cannot "ride up."
+Shorts must be loose enough to allow for ease of movement.
 Staff will determine what is too short.